Best of Brick

 Charter schools are public schools that operate independently of the local districts under a charter from the state Board of Regents or the State University of New York.
 They tend to have high standards for academic achievement and behavior, and many boast impressive standardized testing results, though some critics have questioned their record retaining children with special needs or English language learners and criticize their ability to take space and resources within public school buildings.

 Admission is by lottery, but preference is given to kids in the district.
 A particular demographic may get priority.
-Applications are available on the NYC Charter School Center website or at the individual schools.
+Applications are available on the NYC Charter School Center website or at individual schools.
 The application deadline is April 1st, however, some schools may have later deadlines.

 Students are admitted according to the number of seats available, according to the website, and if a charter school receives more applications than available seats, the school is required to hold a lottery.
 Lotteries are typically held in April and May.
 Applicants who don’t get a seat via the lottery are placed on a wait list.

-What about NYC gifted and talented programs?
+What about NYC's gifted and talented programs?

 Before the pandemic, there were question marks next to the city’s gifted and talented program.
 And while there were major changes to the admissions process with the elimination of screening, it appears the program will remain during Mayor Eric Adams and School Chancellor Banks’ tenure, Aronow says.